COACHING AND CONSULTING

 Vet ideas for and marketability of a proposed book project.

-Work to improve your interviewing skills to learn what questions to ask, of whom, and when - questions will vary for journalism, fiction and narrative nonfiction.
+Improve your interviewing skills to learn what questions to ask, of whom, and when - questions will vary for journalism, fiction and narrative nonfiction.

-Steer and help you navigate the ever-changing publishing world with tips on how to find an agent, build a platform, develop an online presence, or get more notice for already published books.
+Help you navigate the ever-changing publishing world with tips on how to find an agent, build a platform, develop an online presence, or get more notice for already published books.

 Teach you how to launch and promote your own book publicity tour through event planning, online blogs, radio/TV, social media, and soliciting reviews or news stories written about your books.